anon-blue/anon.blue/README.txt

 kkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkgggggggggggggggggggggggggggg
 gggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg
 gggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggggg
-gggggggggggggggggggggggggggggdshjsajkkahdsahukiillkill somr out yeinity.
-But I..
-.. wo-fsjlaozi   rile nide ma caos  sb wnayier cao ni qunanjia jia    dEDWDWDDDy you don't have nerver chancejkdlsgl;f                      ,,,,,,,';l
+gggggggggggggggggggggggggggggdshjsajkkahdsahukiillkill somr out yes fon found i no nwone reset salistaa paper var a = 22;var a =sda1; qunanjia jia    dEDWDWDDDy you don't have nerver chancejkdlsgl;f                      ,,,,,,,';l
                          everything is always about day and night, bit i prefer the moment in between               X    X